AlbertoGarcia1309/mytheresaPromotionsTest/README.md

 Capitole Mytheresa Alberto
 This repository is part of the Capitole Mytheresa Alberto project, built as a technical test using Symfony, PHP, and Docker.
 This project showcases a clean and maintainable architecture, leveraging modern technologies and best practices.

-Table of Contents
-Installation
-Technologies
-Usage
-Contributing
-License
-Installation
-To install and set up the project locally, follow these steps:

 Clone the repository:

 ````
 bash